eLyiN/WikiNecro/FAQ.md

 For example, if you have 600 Pidgey candies, the bot will keep 50 Pidgey's in your inventory before it will start transferring.

 ***
+### Why do I receive the "(ATTENTION) Encounter problem: Lure Pokemon NotAvailable" error?
+When a Pokestop is lured a Pokemon spawns on an interval, NecroBot can see what Pokemon will spawn, but it may not have spawned yet due to the interval.
+If the interval hasn't expired, you will get the pre-mentioned error message.

+Effectively this can be ignored.
+***
 ### Why are PokeStops not being loaded in the console?
 If your console looks like in the [image](https://i.imgur.com/WRIyYu7.png), the servers in that area are unstable.
 Try a different location or try again later.